odddollar/Language-benchmarks/README.md

 Each language directory will contain these benchmarks:

 - Finding the factors of 2,000,000,000
-- Finding the _ Fibonacci number
+- Finding the 50th Fibonacci number using a recursive function
 - Finding all prime numbers up to _

 All benchmarks must use the same basic algorithm/method.
 E.g. The Go factor benchmark must use the same algorithm as the Python factor benchmark.